Academic Standards of Progress

 - Resolve all financial obligations to the College and return all materials.

-- Make formal application for graduation in the records office or online by the publicized graduation deadline date.
-(The deadline to apply for graduation is posted in various locations on campus and is printed in the Student Planner & Handbook.)
+- Make formal application for graduation in the Registrar’s Office or online by the publicized graduation deadline date.
+(The deadline to apply for graduation is posted in various locations on campus and is printed in the Student Handbook.)

-- Obtain graduation approval from the department chair or academic dean.
+- Obtain graduation approval from the Registrar.
 The graduation ceremony is held once a year in May.
-Awards (degrees, diplomas, certificates) will be available for pick-up during advertised dates in the Student Records Office located in room 156 in the Dan L. Terhune Student Services Building.
-Awards that are not picked up will be mailed to the graduates.
+Awards (degrees, diplomas, certificates) will be available for pickup during the advertised dates in the Registrar’s Office.
+Awards that are not picked up will be mailed.

 Awarding Multiple Degrees, Diplomas and Certificates